 Reins

-Hought or RJ Mfg Round Rope Reins
+Smooth-Grip Beta or Round Rope Reins

 Best advice for reins?
 Whatever your preference, get good ones.
 Cheap reins will be the first thing to break on the endurance trail.
 Check the scissor snaps frequently -- the inner springs are the weakest part.
 Keep them cleaned of grit and they'll last longer without jamming or breaking.

-Bits and the Like
+Bits and Other Headgear

 Myler Bits